R1fdh4n/AD-SOC-Home-Lab/README.md

 - Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Steps
-drag & drop screenshots here or use imgur and reference them using imgsrc
+drag & drop screenshots here or use imgur and reference

 Every screenshot should have some text explaining what the screenshot is about.